 1.)
-Going back to work: Implemented to know if an employee is ready to come back after an injury.
+Going back to work: Implemented to know if an employee is ready to return the work after an injury.

 2.)
-Job performance: Executed to know if an employee can perform the essential functions of the job.
+Job performance: Implemented to know if an employee can perform the essential functions of the job.

 3.)
 Post-offer physical examinations: also called pre-placement exams, includes a comprehensive questionnaire for an employee to complete drug screen, and physical testing.

 What Are the Potential Outcomes of a Fitness for Duty Evaluation?